-And as a third piece of the temporal shenanigans puzzle, the 1983 assassination of Benigno Aquino is prevented.
+And as a third piece of the temporal shenanigans puzzle, the Perfections prevent the 1983 assassination of Benigno Aquino.

 Hence due to the ever-present Borg threat, the Federation obtains rather expensive help from Dawitan, Otra’s home world.
-Tribute is paid every year, and the masses are kept appeased with generous daily rations of fortified wine.
+The Federation pays tribute every year.
+However, the masses are kept appeased with generous daily rations of fortified wine.

 However, in the largest of the crates they smash open, they find an emaciated Otra.
 She has been kept imprisoned by the Perfectionists.
 Upon the eventual restoration of the timeline, Otra ends up back prison but retains a phaser that Anthony has given her.

-I liked putting this one together, as it’s quite a puzzle.
-Daniel Beauchaine‘s actions have to be accounted for, and I had to research and write dialogue for Timothy McVeigh and Terry Nichols.
+I liked putting this one together, as it ended up quite a puzzle.
+Daniel Beauchaine‘s actions have to be accounted for.
+In addition, I had to research and write dialogue for Timothy McVeigh and Terry Nichols.
 As a piece of the Complications subsection of these stories, the book lives up to the idea of being complicated all right.
-But it’s probably overly so.
+But it sometimes seems overly so.

-Hence there are a lot of strands, from the three temporal alterations, to all of the consequences that have to be corrected.
-But it’s a lot for a reader to follow, and I admit I probably rushed through this one too much.
+Hence numerous strands, from the three temporal alterations, to all of the consequences, need correction.
+But it ends up a lot for a reader to follow, and I admit I probably rushed through this one too much.

 At a much smaller Star Trek site that I really don’t go to anymore, they celebrated once I’d hit a certain number of posts.
 As a thank you for that, I posted this little party story.
 It’s only meant to be a bit of fluff.
 However, I was able to add a bit to my lore.
 For a long time, this was the first story in my saga.

 As a fill in for the canon episode Two Days and Two Nights, the story was written in order to give a little depth to Travis.
 After all, in the episode, about all that happens is that he is injured while rock climbing on Risa.
 But he didn’t start off rock climbing.
 At least, I didn’t want him to.